yugabyte/yugabyte-db/docs/content/latest/architecture/2dc-deployments.md

 ## Supported replication scenarios

-YugabyteDB supports asynchronous data replication between two data centers using either unidirectional (master-slave) or bidirectional (master-master or active-active) replication.
+YugabyteDB supports asynchronous data replication between two data centers using either unidirectional (master-follower) or bidirectional (master-master or active-active) replication.

-### Unidirectional: master-slave replication with asynchronous replication
+### Unidirectional: master-follower replication with asynchronous replication

-Unidirectional replication is performed from a **source cluster** (aka the *master* cluster) to one or more **sink clusters** (aka *slave* clusters).
+Unidirectional replication is performed from a **source cluster** (aka the *master* cluster) to one or more **sink clusters** (aka *follower* clusters).
 The sink clusters, typically located in data centers or regions that are different from the source cluster, are *passive* because they do not accept writes from higher layer services.
-These deployments are typically used to serve low latency reads from the slave clusters and for disaster recovery.
+These deployments are typically used to serve low latency reads from the follower clusters and for disaster recovery.

 The source-sink deployment architecture is shown here: